Allaman/reveal-js-intro/presentation.md

 ![](speaker.png) <!-- .element height="80%" width="80%" -->

 Note: There are speaker notes too!
+These require a webserver (no static files)

 --